MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/webview.md

 };
 ```

+> [!NOTE]
-**Note**: URLs must be fully formed with the protocol specified (i.e. it must have "http://" or "https://" prepended to it).
+> URLs must be fully formed with the protocol specified (i.e. it must have "http://" or "https://" prepended to it).

 #### iOS and ATS

 Since version 9, iOS will only allow your application to communicate with servers that implement best-practice security by default.
 Values must be set in `Info.plist` to enable communication with insecure servers.

 > [!NOTE]
-> **Note:** If your application requires a connection to an insecure website, you should always enter the domain as an exception using `NSExceptionDomains` instead of turning ATS off completely using `NSAllowsArbitraryLoads`. `NSAllowsArbitraryLoads` should only be used in extreme emergency situations.
+> If your application requires a connection to an insecure website, you should always enter the domain as an exception using `NSExceptionDomains` instead of turning ATS off completely using `NSAllowsArbitraryLoads`. `NSAllowsArbitraryLoads` should only be used in extreme emergency situations.

 The following demonstrates how to enable a specific domain (in this case xamarin.com) to bypass ATS requirements: